Mass media is any of the many forms of media that enable communication to the masses. Examples include television, radio, newspaper, and podcasts.

 Podcasts have, for many people, superseded radio.
 Podcasts did for radio what streaming services did for television: they enabled people to consume content at their own pace rather than relying upon a concurrent broadcast.

 Another upside of podcasting is that anyone can create and distribute a podcast using a podcast distribution service.
 This has given rise to indie media personalities such as Joe Rogan who have, subsequently, become some of the most famous people in the world.

 The last example of mass media is, perhaps, the most fun.
 Before the printing press, the best way to get information out to the masses was for the government to employ a person to literally yell news on the public square.

 The person with this job was called the town crier.

 Traditionally, the town crier would be delivered a message from a central government body (probably on horseback!).
 The town crier would then walk around the town square or down the busy main streets and read out his message at the top of his voice.
 Often, he would also carry a bell that he would ring to get people’s attention.

 Mass media is any type of media that can be distributed to the masses.
 Because it’s consumed by the masses and not just the elites, some may argue that it’s a form of low culture.

-While historically it was controlled and owned by gatekeepers, new mass media platforms have enabled anyone to become a mass media content producer. the traditional mass media of the 20th Century, such as television and radio, have been challenged by new media such as podcasts and social media platforms.
+While historically it was controlled and owned by gatekeepers, new mass media platforms have enabled anyone to become a mass media content producer.
+The traditional mass media of the 20th Century, such as television and radio, have been challenged by new media such as podcasts and social media platforms.
 This has opened up new means of communication but also issues about potential added media bias due to lack of regulation.